Bangladesh men's national under-21 field hockey team

 The Bangladesh men's national under-21 field hockey team represents Bangladesh in men's international field hockey and is controlled by the Bangladesh Hockey Federation (BHF).
 The team participates in the Men's Hockey Junior Asia Cup and Men's Junior AHF Cup.

 History

 Bangladesh men's national under-21 field hockey team represents Bangladesh in the world hockey tournaments.
 The team mostly participate in Men's Hockey Junior Asia Cup and they have finished 5th place in 1992.
-They nations yet to qualify Hockey Junior World Cup.
+They won the Challenger Trophy in their debut 2025 World Cup tournament and finished 17th among 24.

+Home stadium

+The Bangladesh national under-21 field hockey team played their home games at Maulana Bhasani Hockey Stadium, Dhaka in Bangladesh.

 Current squad

-The following squad were announced for the recently finished 2023 Men's Hockey Junior Asia Cup.
+The team qualified for the Men's FIH hockey Junior World Cup jointly hosted by Madurai and Chennai in Tamil Nadu from 1 to 10 December 2025.
+The following squad played the 2023 Men's Hockey Junior Asia Cup.